 Selecting a provider and managing the transition

-A number of actions and decisions must be taken when selecting a suitable HR outsourcing provider – many of which will be similar to those undertaken when entering into any contractual arrangement with a third party.
+A number of actions and decisions must be taken when selecting a suitable HR outsourcing provider.
+Many are similar to those taken when entering into any contractual arrangement with a third party.
 For example:

-Understanding the existing HR service provision including the cost base, responsibilities and level of service - as these will all provide useful baseline information when comparing provider offerings and costs.
+Understanding the existing HR service provision including the cost base, responsibilities and level of service, as these all provide useful baseline information when comparing provider offerings and costs.

-Understanding the organisation’s own future requirements, for example in terms of level and type of service.
+Understanding the organisation’s own future requirements in terms of level and type of service.

 Establishing a shortlist of preferred suppliers.

-Communicating with other organisations with which the outsourcing providers currently have contracts, to establish how satisfied they are with the providers.
+Communicating with other organisations who currently use the outsourcing providers to establish how satisfied they are with the service.

-Consideration of ‘fit’ with provider organisation, which might include cultural as well as geographical factors.
+Considering ‘fit’ with provider organisation, which will include cultural as well as geographical factors.

 Determining preferred contract length.